elifyagmurduran/elifyagmurduran/README.md

 ## working on... 🔭

-    🐈 an android note taking app with java

-    🐈 a tdd experiments in python repository.
+    🐈 getting proficient in bash scripting and docker

-    🐈 a generating chart by pulling data from opendatahub api project
+    🐈 a project on apis that aims to generate bar charts by pulling data from opendatahub

     🐈 video essays for my youtube channel